Cloud Edition Advanced Setup Guide

 Incoming Email Integration

-The procedure for enabling incoming email integration with SysAid Cloud Edition depends upon whether you are using POP3/IMAP or OWA.
+The procedure for enabling incoming email integration with SysAid Cloud Edition depends on your Protocol.

 Go to Settings > Integration > Email and click Modify on the email address of your choice.
 This opens the Email Account page.
 Find the section for incoming Email Integration.

-Note: While it's possible to use your SMTP server for outgoing email, it's recommended to use the SysAid server.
+Note: While it's possible to use your SMTP server for outgoing emails, it's recommended that you use the SysAid server.

 The SysAid server will send emails using the email address you specify in the Email address field at the top of the Email Account page.